Two Alternatives to Required Minimum Distributions (RMDs)

 Sign up

 You could deal with this now by reducing your RMDs in the future.
-This could involve taking money from your tax-deferred investments before age 72 or utilizing a Roth conversion strategy.
+This could involve taking money from your tax-deferred investments before age 73 or 75 or utilizing a Roth conversion strategy.
 A Roth conversion is when you take money from a tax-deferred investment and move it to a Roth IRA.

-You have to pay the tax now on this strategy, but it can make a lot of sense while the tax rates are low and before that investment has the opportunity to grow more.
+With this strategy, you have to pay taxes when you move the money, but it can make a lot of sense while tax rates are low and before that investment has the opportunity to grow more.
 When your money is in a Roth IRA, you are not required to take out RMDs, which allows your money to grow tax-free.
 Also, all the money you take from this account will be tax-free and not count as income, as long as you are 59½ or older and have had a Roth open for at least five years.

 I remember one of my clients was giving $10,000 to his church every year and was in the 22% tax bracket.
-He would take out around $12,200 from his IRA each year and then give it to the charity.
+He would take out about $12,200 from his IRA each year and then give it to the charity.
 It did not go straight to the charity.
-In doing this, he only gave around $10,000 after taxes.
-He came to me wondering what he should do with his RMD since he didn’t need the full amount.
+In doing this, he gave only about $10,000 after taxes.
+He came to me, wondering what he should do with his RMD since he didn’t need the full amount.
 What a perfect opportunity.
 I told him to do a QCD and give the money straight to his church.
-Doing so saved him around $2,200 that year!
+Doing so saved him about $2,200 that year!
 That is the power of a QCD if you are charitable-minded.

 So, next time Uncle Sam comes knocking on your door, you will be a little more educated and hopefully have a better plan to keep your hard-earned money instead of tipping Uncle Sam and paying more than your fair share.
 And don’t forget that a financial professional you trust can be incredibly helpful in this situation.